Loose Powder by RCMA

 RCMA No Color Powder has been in professional makeup artist's kits for decades.
 Created in the early 60's by Vincent J-R Kehoe, it became a staple for the film industry.
 Recently, it has come into the limelight with beauty bloggers and makeup lovers as they report the qualities they have found they love in it.
 RCMA No-Color Powder has no pigment - this is quite unique in the pigmented world of makeup - yet this is exactly what makes it work and why it has been a staple in the professional industry for so long.

 Use it for setting makeup on skin tones from extremely fair to a dark olive.
-This powder does tend to become a bit ashy on skin tones like a medium dark or darker.
+The RCMA Loose Powder does tend to become a bit ashy on skin tones like a medium dark or darker.

 RCMA No-Color Powder is also a good setting powder for under eye concealers.
 Because it does not alter the color of a creme makeup and it has a natural light weight to it, it works well for powdering under the eye to set cream concealers.
 It is best used in this fashion with a very soft brush, like our Squirrel Crease Brush.